 Industrial and embedded computers today have it rough.
-We stick them in harsh environments where they’re subjected to constant electronic noise, radiation, and power fluctuations, but how much do we pay attention to how those environmental factors affect our systems?
+We stick them in harsh environments where they’re subjected to constant electronic noise, radiation, and power fluctuations, but how much do we pay attention to how those environmental factors are threats to computer hardware?

 Compounding the issue are immunity and emission ratings that don’t always cover the areas where you need protection.
 It can be frustrating and costly to assume you’re covered by an FCC or CE marking, only to discover that your system isn’t protected after it gets zapped by a power outage.
 How were you supposed to know?

-We want to clear up the confusion and help prevent future catastrophe with an overview of the types of immunities and certifications to consider when selecting embedded and industrial systems and what can be done to protect them.
+We want to clear up the confusion and help prevent future catastrophe with an overview of the top five biggest threats to computer hardware.
 This is especially important for applications where immunity is critical, like factory controllers, medical devices, and emergency communication equipment.

 What is Immunity Testing?